yanyan2019/os-hw1/README.txt

 	4. main.c
 	5. Makefile

-To compile, please type the following:
+To compile this on OS1 server, please type the following:
 	1. Make
 	2. ./movies movie_samplt_1.csv